 Indigenous communities throughout the world have always had traditional ways of child-rearing, teaching, and learning that support healthy child development.
-Understanding, respecting, and incorporating Indigenous knowledge of child development into service delivery to Native children and families is critical to program success.
+Understanding, respecting, and incorporating Indigenous knowledge of child development into service delivery to American Indian and Alaska Native (Native) children and families is critical to program success.

 This tip sheet may be useful to practitioners and service providers who work alongside Native children and families, including mental health providers, child welfare professionals, legal advocates, researchers, students, and other child welfare advocates.

-EXPLORING NATIVE PERSPECTIVES ON CHILD DEVELOPMENT
+THE IMPACTS OF HISTORICAL TRAUMA

 Research has shown that the impacts of historical trauma on traditional child-rearing practices and child development, including the long history of colonization and federal policies that disrupted tribal lands, cultural practices, language, and family relationships, are still felt by families today (Cross & Cross-Hemmer, 2014).

+Supporting Native children and families requires an intentional effort to deepen our understanding of the history of assimilation and its generational impacts, including the United States Indian boarding school era (Boarding School Healing Coalition, n.d.; University of Minnesota, n.d.), subsequent public and private child welfare agency removal of Native children (Haaland v.
+Brackeen, 2023, Gorsuch, J., concurring, p.
+43), and the contemporary disproportionality of Native children (NICWA, 2021) in state child welfare systems.

 Historical and intergenerational trauma interrupted the passing down of traditional parenting knowledge and child-rearing practices that supported the well-being of Native children, families, and their communities, disrupting teachings and practices that had been in place for thousands of years (NICWA, 2019; Muir & Bohr, 2019).

+"...disrupting teachings and practices that had been in place for thousands of years."

+Photo © National Native American Boarding School Healing Coalition

+DIVERSITY OF CULTURAL IDENTITIES

 As a result of these experiences, many Native parents were deprived of critical opportunities and role models that supported learning of traditional parenting skills, life skills, and basic principles of child development (Cross, 2004).
 Indigenous communities also face the challenge of parenting and raising Native children in two worlds, both traditional Native and mainstream American systems of values, beliefs, and practices.

 Balancing and navigating two cultures with varying value systems can produce stress, anxiety, fear, and a sense of burden, which can create barriers to relationship building and influence a child's identity development and sense of belonging to family, community, and culture (NICWA, 2019).
-Today, Indigenous communities are revitalizing traditional practices that support child development based on family and community perspectives regarding what it means to raise a healthy child, including collective community responsibility for children and the critical role of extended family in children's lives.
+Today, Indigenous communities are revitalizing traditional practices that support child development, relying on family and community perspectives on healthy childrearing practices, including collective community responsibility for children and the critical role of extended family in children's lives. "...raising Native children in two worlds, both traditional Native and mainstream American..."